britesc/AppWizard/README.md

 # AppWizard
-Trying to create a class with a dialog to open a dialog to read and parse a yaml file
+Trying to create a class with a dialog to open a dialog to read and parse a toml file